Apophenic/iTunes-Skins-Windows/README.md

 ---------------------------
 iTunes Skin Tools currently supports extracting all image resource files from iTunes.dll as well as injecting resources back into the .dll file.
-Extracted files are named after their corresponding resource ID (i.e. _5000_ will be extracted as _5000.png_)In a typical use case, you'll extract all resources, edit IDs of your choosing, then inject the modified files back into iTunes.dll.
+Extracted files are named after their corresponding resource ID (i.e. _5000_ will be extracted as _5000.png_).
+In a typical use case, you'll extract all resources, edit IDs of your choosing, then inject the modified files back into iTunes.dll.

 ### How To Use It